jfq3/QsRutils/README.md

 Several other functions are related to making tables comparing taxa abundances among treatments, as in the supplementary tables in Zhang, *et.al.*, 2017.
 A vignette for creating such table is included in this package.

-Not all functions from MyRutils have made it here yet, so you ca expect that more will be added as time goes by, especially any I use in my workshops, tutorials and blogs at john-quensen.com.
+Not all functions from MyRutils have made it here yet, so you can expect that more will be added as time goes by, especially any I use in my workshops, tutorials and blogs at john-quensen.com.

 Installation
 ------------